jiafulow/emtf-resources-page/README.md

 ## Acknowledgement

-This page was inspired by the [HEPML Resources](https://github.com/iml-wg/HEP-ML-Resources) repo.
+This page was originally inspired by the [HEPML Resources](https://github.com/iml-wg/HEP-ML-Resources) repo.

 <!--Definitions-->